TubaAdrienn/SZFM_2020_2_Softies/documentation/test/test-report.md

     * Test successful.

 * Test moveSnakeUPTest():
-    * Test whether the snake moves to the direction "up".
+    * Tests whether the snake moves to the direction "up".
     * Test successful.

 * Test moveSnakeDOWNTest():
-    * Test whether the snake moves to the direction "down".
+    * Tests whether the snake moves to the direction "down".
     * Test successful.

 * Test moveSnakeLEFTTest():
-    * Test whether the snake moves to the direction "down".
+    * Tests whether the snake moves to the direction "down".
     * Test successful.

 * Test moveSnakeRIGHTTest():
-    * Test whether the snake moves to the direction "down".
+    * Tests whether the snake moves to the direction "down".
     * Test successful.

 * Test decreseCellsTest():
-    * Test whether the cells' values are decreased.
+    * Tests whether the cells' values are decreased.
     * Test successful.

 * Test isOverSelfCollapsedTest():
+    * Tests whether the game is over when snake collapsed itself.
+    * Test successful.
 * Test isOverOutOfBoardTest():

 ### **Manual Tests**